 With less rigidity and much like Hatha yoga, this practice is slow-paced and includes fewer postures held for longer (usually three to five minutes).
 This type of postural yoga won’t make you sweat as much but will allow you to work on deeper muscle tissue.
 Great if you want a more gentle practice.

 Hot power yoga blends a variety of different styles of yoga.
 The poses, temperature, and duration of classes all depend on the studio, but the style tends to always be quite athletic, much like Vinyasa yoga.
 Because music is usually played during these classes, pick this style if you are after a more energetic environment.

 The final word

 All in all, hot yoga has its adepts and also fierce critics.
 Given its many benefits, it’s well worth a try.
 And if hot yoga isn’t for you, don’t sweat (pun intended).
-You could stick to traditional yoga instead.
-And, if you don’t like that either, there are plenty of other forms of exercise to choose from.
-Your fitness journey is all about picking what works best for you.
-Need a little help figuring out what would suit you?
-Head over to the 8fit app to find out.
+You could stick to traditional yoga instead or one of the many other forms of yoga.
+On that note, check out some of the different types of yoga that are out there.